Cozmopolit/MIDIFlux/Documentation/MIDIDevices/MIDI_Channel_Handling.md

 MIDIFlux implements a consistent **1-based MIDI channel convention (1-16)** throughout the entire application.
 This document explains how MIDI channels are handled across different layers of the system.

+## Why This Implementation Exists

+**This abstraction layer was created because NAudio has inconsistent channel handling.** NAudio uses different channel conventions depending on the operation:

+- **Input events**: NAudio reports channels as 0-based (0-15)
+- **Output events**: NAudio expects channels as 1-based (1-16)
+- **Raw MIDI messages**: NAudio expects channels as 0-based (0-15)

+This inconsistency creates confusion and bugs when working directly with NAudio.
+MIDIFlux solves this by implementing a clean abstraction layer that normalizes all channel handling to a consistent 1-based convention (1-16) throughout the entire application.

 ## Channel Convention

 ### User-Facing Convention